Thinking that will cripple your marriage

 - Revising facts to fit a point of view: Don’t abuse facts to make them support what you want the truth to be.
 This is especially true for the Bible, IMHO.

-- Unwillingness to review past mistakes in light of history and use those to do better next time: Those who do not learn from their marriage mistakes are doomed to repeat them.
+- Unwillingness to review past mistakes in light of history and use those to do better next time: Those who don’t learn from their marriage mistakes are doomed to repeat them.
 Mistakes are a valuable tool to understanding your bride and your relationship – don’t throw away that resource!